 This simple pineapple upside down cake is topped with caramelized pineapples and cherries.
 It’s quick to make by using a boxed cake mix.

 - 20 Ounce Can Pineapple Slices

 - 10 Maraschino Cherries

 - 3 large Eggs

 - 1 Cup Pineapple Juice or water Can use water in replacement of pineapple juice

 Preheat oven to 350℉.

 Spray 9×13 cake pan with cooking spray.
-Sprinkle the brown sugar on the bottom of the cake pan.
+Set aside.

 In a liquid measuring cup drain the pineapple juice from the canned pineapple slices.
-If the juice doesn’t add up to one cup then add enough water to equal one cup.
-Set aside.
+If the juice doesn't add up to one cup then add enough water to equal one cup.
+Set the measuring cup aside.